cyentific-rni/misp-security-playbook-object/README.md

 # MISP `security-playbook` Object Template - Workbench

+**NOTE: The AUTHORITATIVE JSON schema of the object template is: https://github.com/MISP/misp-objects/blob/main/objects/security-playbook/definition.json**
+<br></br>

-**MISP `security-playbook` objects are used to characterize (describe the properties and the scope of a playbook), manage, store, and share cybersecurity playbooks/orchestration workflows and can also integrate with Cyber Threat Intelligence (CTI) to provide additional context.**
+MISP `security-playbook` objects are used to characterize (describe the properties and the scope of a playbook), manage, store, and share cybersecurity playbooks/orchestration workflows and can also integrate with Cyber Threat Intelligence (CTI) to provide additional context.

-This is a workbench for designing and updating the `security-playbook` object template for MISP (https://www.misp-project.org/objects.html#_security_playbook).
+This repository is the workbench that the fovea research team used to design the `security-playbook` object template for MISP (https://www.misp-project.org/objects.html#_security_playbook).

-**The authoritative JSON schema is available at: https://github.com/MISP/misp-objects/blob/main/objects/security-playbook/definition.json**

-The table below populates the version 3 of the object.
+The table below represents version 3 of the security-playbook object.

 | Attribute Name | Data Type | Description |
 | :--- | :--- |:--- |